ugtrain/ugtrain/examples/README.md

 Sometimes it is necessary to add some game command line parameters/options and this is the optional config entry to set them.

+## General Settings

+### [ define MacroName LineSubstitute ]

+Ugtrain has single-line macro support.
+This means that lines containing only the MacroName get replaced by the LineSubstitute during parsing.
+This is especially useful for repetitive checks.

+### [ dynmemfile AbsoluteFilePath ]

+Sometimes `/tmp/memhack_file` containing all memory allocations recorded during dynamic memory discovery is too big for tmpfs.
+Then it has to be moved to a different location.
+This is especially required for embedded systems and smartphones.
+TODO: Move this to a global config.

+### [ use_gbt ]

+This configures that GNU backtrace() is used instead of the reverse stack offset to detect if certain dynamic memory objects are allocated.
+This option should be used for **testing only** as GNU backtrace() is slow and unreliable.

 ## Static Memory